dynatrace-perfclinics/dynatrace-getting-started/configuration-as-code/monaco/load-testing/README.md

 # Load Testing

-Capture and parse the `x-dynatrace-test` header to
+Capture and parse the `x-dynatrace-test` header to gather information from load testing tools.

-See this page for more information.
+See [this page](https://docs.dynatrace.com/docs/platform-modules/automations/cloud-automation/test-automation) for more information.

 | Header Value | Description |
 |-----|------|